The shape that we give our city, in turn shapes us.

 The product of three years of planning, research, design and writing, Shaping the Healthy Community: The Nashville Plan explores the relationships between the built environment and public health within the context of Nashville, TN.
 The book analyzes Nashville using the “transect,” an urban planning model central to the New Urbanist and smart growth movements.
-By considering the seven “transect zones” – natural, rural, suburban, urban, downtown, centers and districts – the book provides a diagnosis of the health promoting and health defeating aspects present in each.
+By considering the seven “transect zones” – natural, rural, suburban, urban, downtown, centers and districts – the book provides a diagnosis of both health promoting and defeating aspects present in each.

 NCDC strategies derived from the book are tailored to each transect, and focus on six built environment “factors” that impact health: neighborhood design & development, transportation, walkability & pedestrian safety, food resources, housing, and open space & parks.

 Like The Plan of Nashville: Avenues to a Great City, this book is a collaboration of the Nashville Civic Design Center, Vanderbilt University Creative Services, and Vanderbilt University Press.